calumgrant/lyme/README.md

 Lyme disease (LD), or Lyme borreliosis (LB), is the set of symptoms caused by being infected with Lyme bacteria, or just _Lyme_.
 In addition, there are a number of related terms, such as MSIDS (multi-system infectious disease symdrome), post-treatment Lyme disease syndrome (PTLDS) and "chronic" Lyme disease.

+Specific illnesses of Lyme disease may incluce "Lyme neuroborreliosis, Lyme arthritis, Lyme carditis" etc to indicate that the condition has been caused by Lyme disease.

 I am very sympathetic to the idea of post-treatment chronic Lyme disease, but be aware that your regular physician may not be, and you need to be able to communicate with them correctly and respectfully.

 ## How do you catch Lyme disease?